 Senator Marx began the meeting introducing our guests.

 Brent Paterson: Where the University is headed with international students?
-One of the goals of the President is to increase international enrollment to diversify the institution and globalize our campus.
-One of the goals is to bring in international students to engage students into studying abroad more often as well as help with the enrollment issues moving forward.
-The goal is that, in about 10 years, the enrollment of international students will increase to 10%.
+One of President Dietz’s goals is to increase international enrollment.
+The foundation for the international initiative is to enhance diversity, broaden global learning, and create global campus environment.
+The goal is to increase international enrollment to 10% of the total enrollment at Illinois State University.
 Currently, the international enrollment is a stagnant 2%.

-Other Universities have been successful in their recruitment of international students.
-What was discovered was the ISU would need more resources to reach the 10% goal.
-Past efforts were not successful and could not continue due to the growing competitiveness of international students.
-Many parents outside the US have started hiring agents to find the best US schools to send their children.
+Illinois State University researched other Universities that have been successful in their recruitment of international students.
+What we discovered was that ISU lacked the knowledge and resources to be competitive in international student recruitment.
+The world of recruiting international students has drastically changed in recent years.
+Many parents of international students hire agents to find the best US schools to send their children.
 Some institutions have established relationships and networks with the agents to recruit students to their specific schools.
-ISU has decided to reach out to companies to partner with to grow its international student recruitment, INTO University Partnerships.
+The best option for ISU is to partner with an experienced entity with a track record of success in international student recruitment.
+ISU has decided to partner with INTO University Partnerships.

 Will the program replace admission of direct entry international students?

-Brent Paterson: No, the plan is to increase the admission of students who meet the regular requirements.
+Brent Paterson: No, we expect to increase the admission of students who meet the regular requirements while building the pathway program for students who do not meet current entry requirements because of English language abilities

 Will high school graduates from Illinois be displaced by students in the program?